microsoft/nn-Meter/docs/builder/prepare_backend.md

 - `class_name`: the backend class name, in this example is `MyBackend`.

 - `defaultConfigFile`: the absolute path of the default configuration file.
+If there is no need to structure configuration file, `defaultConfigFile` could be set as empty.

 Following is an example of the yaml file: